 10) We don't have a warehouse and run all of our computer software through the cloud so we don't have to pay for hardware and servers

-Bonus) We don't spend much on advertising compared to the big brands which means we don't have to charge more for our products to cover that cost.
-Instead, we rely primarily on word of mouth, so please tell your friends about us as that is the best way for us to grow and offer more high quality products at much lower prices than our competitors.
+Bonus: We don't spend much on advertising compared to the big brands which means we don't have to charge more for our products to cover that cost.
+Instead, we rely a lot on word of mouth, so please tell your friends about us as that is the best way for us to grow and offer more high quality products at much lower prices than our competitors.